Carroll and Milton Petrie Student Emergency Grant Fund

 - Students must have paid tuition to the College of Staten Island

-The Emergency Assistance Committee for the offices of Student and Enrollment Services, Financial Aid, and other student services offices will review applications and make their recommendations.
-Final approval requires the signature of the Vice President for Student and Enrollment Services or designee.
-A student applicant may be required to meet with any of the above to further assess the merits of the emergency grant request.
+The Emergency Assistance Committee is comprised of staff members from the office of the Vice President for Student Affairs, Financial Aid, and several other student services offices.
+The Committee will review applications and make their recommendations.
+The average award is $500.
+Final approval requires the signature of the Vice President for Student Affairs or designee.
+A student applicant may be required to speak with any of the above to further assess the merits of the emergency grant request.